How To Build a YouTube Ad Strategy From Scratch

 For campaigns that are awareness focused, it is best to measure your performance based on awareness metrics, such as cost per view, cost per thousand impressions, average watch times, video play-thru metrics, and cost per clicks.
 Remember, as we are introducing the brand, it is critical to measure success based on the interactions we would expect from someone who has never heard of your brand before.

-The Types of YouTube Ads
+The Types of YouTube Video Ads

-Google and Youtube are constantly introducing new ad types to improve the user experience for viewers and to give advertisers different ways to engage with their target audience.
+Google and YouTube are constantly introducing new ad types to improve the user experience for viewers and to give advertisers different ways to engage with their target audience.

-In order to maximize the likelihood of driving success on the YouTube advertising platform, it’s important to always be testing the newest ad types, as it’s impossible to predict what could take advantage YouTube’s algorithm.
+In order to maximize the likelihood of driving success on the YouTube advertising platform, it’s important to always be testing the newest ad types, as it’s impossible to predict what could take advantage of YouTube’s algorithm.

 Once you have identified some positive traction within your YouTube ads, it’s important to try to identify which factor is having the largest contribution to its’ success – is it the audience, the campaign sub-type, or the type of ad being run on YouTube?
 Maybe a bumper ad is serving the prospecting audience targeting very well while the responsive video ad is performing better in a retargeting campaign.